shunty-gh/AdventOfCode2019/day-index.md

 ### Day 23 - Category Six
 Use the `IntCode` program to send 'network packets' back and forth between 50 `IntCode` instances.
-Used threading here but that probably made it harder (and, most likely, slower (for C# version)) in the log run.
+Used threading here but that probably made it harder (and, most likely, slower for the C# version) in the long run.
 The Go version, with channels and go routines is fast (and quite neat, I think!) but the C# version is very slow due to some messed up threading.
 `C#, Go`

 ### Day 24 - Planet of Discord